microsoft/pai/pai-management/doc/cluster-bootup.md

 #### How to check

-check all configruation items of the 4 files are correct.
+Check all configruation items of the 4 files are correct.

 ### Step 4.
 Boot up Kubernetes <a name="c-step-4"></a>